 10. Stones were imported from France to build a famous Chapel

-One of the most prominent additions to Westminster Abbey was the large Lady Chapel that was constructed by Henry VII in the early 16th century (built between 1503 and 1519), and which is located at the eastern end of the Abbey.
+One of the most prominent additions to Westminster Abbey was the large Lady Chapel constructed by Henry VII in the early 16th century (built between 1503 and 1519), located at the eastern end of the Abbey.

 This chapel is now simply referred to as the “Henry VII Chapel” and was built in the Perpendicular Gothic Style, the final style in English Gothic architecture, of which the chapel is a prime example.